Mary Hockenberry Meyer

 Dr. Meyer manages the North American Plant Collections Consortium Ornamental Grass Collection at the Minnesota Landscape Arboretum, which was first planted in 1987.
 In 2012 she initiated the National Grass Trials evaluation with eleven states that evaluate cultivars of native grasses such as little bluestem and switchgrass.
 For more information on these evaluations, see grasstrials.com.

-Projects completed by Meyer's Master's of Agriculture graduate students include:
+Projects completed by Meyer's Master's Masters of Professional Studies in Horticulture include:

 Public Gardens of Minnesota

 Online learning is equally as effective as traditional classroom training for Master gardeners